+3rd Offense

-3rd Offense Notice of Violation/Citation Written Letter to Supervisor Re-training by County and/or Department Suspension or revocation of driving privileges SIDA violation fee
+Notice of Violation/Citation

+Written Letter to Supervisor

+Re-training by County and/or Department

+Suspension or revocation of driving privileges

+SIDA violation fee

 Note: Badge and/or driving privilege suspension or revocation may occur with any offense based on severity.
 Personnel with three offenses in any 2 year period may have their driving and/or SIDA access privileges permanently revoked.
+Fines must be paid within 21 calendar days or the SIDA badge will be disabled.
+See Sacramento International Airport Fees; Section 16

-SECTION 5: LANDSIDE OPERATIONS
+SECTION 3: LANDSIDE OPERATIONS